 In a large saucepan over medium heat, melt 1 tablespoon butter.
-Add the beans, salt pork (if using), and onion.
-Cook, stirring often, until the beans are tender and the onion is golden, about 10 minutes.
+Add onion, beans, and salt pork (if using) and cook, stirring frequently, until tender and onion is golden, about 10 minutes.

 Stir in the corn and add enough water to cover by ½ inch.
 Add the sugar and remaining 3 tablespoons butter.
 Bring to a gentle bubble and cook, uncovered, for 10 minutes.

 Remove salt pork and season with salt and pepper.